-- Gladstone Park Secondary College utilises a "two-user authorisation of payments" banking package, as it contains a greater degree of security and access controls. - Creditor details will be kept up to date and the treatment of GST for creditors will be monitored. - Payment transactions will be uploaded as a batch through the CASES21 system. - All payments made through the internet banking system must be authorised by two authorised officers. - Internal controls for Direct Deposit include: - the Principal and School council delegate being the responsible persons for the authorisation of payments including transfer of funds from the official account to payee accounts - the Business Manager must not have banking authorisation/signatory responsibilities other than for the transferring of funds between school bank accounts and accessing bank statements - personal identification number (PIN) information or software authorisation tokens are issued only to authorised persons - alternative procedures for processing, using the direct deposit facility, for periods of Business Manager's and Principal leave of absence include a new authority in place prior to leave being taken.
+- Gladstone Park Secondary College utilises a "two-user authorisation of payments" banking package, as it contains a greater degree of security and access controls. - Creditor details will be kept up to date and the treatment of GST for creditors will be monitored. - Payment transactions will be uploaded as a batch through the CASES21 system. - All payments made through the internet banking system must be authorised by two authorised officers. - The various internal controls that need to be considered include: - the Principal and School council delegate being the responsible persons for the authorisation of payments including transfer of funds from the official account to payee accounts - the Business Manager must not have banking authorisation/signatory responsibilities other than for the transferring of funds between school bank accounts and accessing bank statements - the allocation and security of personal identification number (PIN) information or software authorisation tokens are issued only to authorised persons - the setting up of payee details in CASES21 - alternative procedures for processing, using the direct deposit facility, for periods of Business Manager's and Principal leave of absence.